Welcome

 Some have argued that goal-oriented care is simply a semantic shift, exchanging the word goal for problem.
 Actually, goals and problems have very little in common (see Definitions).

 Many clinicians worry that shifting the focus from problems to goals could worsen disease-oriented quality metrics.
 This may or may not be true.
-However, one could argue that linking disease control strategies to individual goals might boost adherence, offsetting any declines from less emphasis on disease-specific measures.
+One could argue that linking relevant disease control strategies to meaningful goals could boost adherence, offsetting any declines that might occur from individualizing care.

 Others worry that goal-oriented care is less clinically rigorous than traditional care.
-The opposite is true.
-Shifting the focus to goals requires a greater level of knowledge of clinical medicine including the natural histories of diseases and the size of the comparative benefits of preventive and treatment strategies.
+Actually, the opposite is true.
+Shifting the focus to goals requires a greater level of knowledge of clinical medicine including the natural histories of diseases and the comparative benefits of preventive and treatment strategies.

-Some physicians have raised concerns that a goal-oriented approach might cause them to overlook important issues.
-Although it is certainly wise to exercise caution when adopting any new method, there is no evidence that focusing on achieving goals causes problems to be missed.
+Some physicians have raised concerns that a goal-oriented approach might cause them to overlook important medical problems.
+Although it is wise to exercise caution when adopting any new method, there is no evidence that focusing on achieving goals causes problems to be missed.

 Some believe that goal-oriented care applies only to older or more complex patients.
-In reality, it is a mindset that humanizes care for individuals of all ages, recognizing that everyone has unique complexities.
+In reality, it is a mindset that humanizes care for individuals of all ages.

 Some believe that goal-oriented care simply means discovering what each person wants and helping them achieve it.
 In reality, goal clarification is a collaborative, co-creative process that requires the full engagement of everyone involved.

-Finally, many physicians believe they are already delivering goal-oriented care.
-Experienced doctors who have served the same community for years and genuinely care about their patients often think in terms of goals.
-However, few have fully adopted all aspects of goal-oriented care.
+Finally, many physicians believe they are already providing goal-oriented care.
+Experienced doctors who have served the same community for years and genuinely care about their patients have often developed a goal-oriented mindset, but few have fully adopted all aspects of goal-oriented care.

 Variations and Alternatives